 - Leasing or procuring land, removal of barriers and land preparation.

-- Setting up farm structures such as greenhouses, animal sheds, farm store etc.
+- Setting up farm structures such as greenhouses, animal sheds, farm stores etc.

-- Securing supplies such as seed, seedlings, fertilizers, animal feed, tools etc.
+- Securing supplies such as seeds, seedlings, fertilizers, animal feed, tools etc.

 - Utility costs such as water and electricity.